Stringy ER=EPR: Introduction and Overview

 There is no sharp contradiction because the Einstein-Rosen bridge is cloaked behind a horizon, and its existence cannot be measured at the boundary.
 Moreover, scenarios in which it is operationally observable, such as the traversable wormhole protocol \cite{Gao:2016bin}, require that the two sides are coupled together and only apply to a small subspace of states, giving results consistent with linearity.

 All this suggests that there should exist examples of quantum gravity dualities, relating a connected spacetime to an entangled superposition of disconnected spacetimes.
 In this work, we exhibit exact string theory dualities of this type.
 The form of the relations is between string theory in a two-sided black hole\footnote{Or more simply in a two-sided Rindler decomposition of $\mrm{AdS}_3$, with asymptotic $\mrm{AdS}_3$ regions separated by coordinate horizons.} made of fundamental strings in the HH state (Fig. \ref{fig:ads-hh}), and string theory in a pair of disconnected spacetimes in the TFD state (in the bulk sense), with an entangled condensate of folded strings (Fig. \ref{fig:tfd}).
 Expanding the condensate, one indeed finds a dual EPR-like description of the black hole given by a superposition of disconnected geometries, each with a number of entangled strings.
-On the disconnected side, the black hole horizons are replaced by strong-coupling regions from which the folded strings emanate.
-In the semi-classical limit, the black hole description is weakly coupled in the $\alpha'$ sense, and the EPR description is strongly coupled.
+On the disconnected side, the black hole bifurcation point is replaced by a strong-coupling region from which the folded strings emanate.\footnote{The disconnected geometries may or may not be horizonless, however, once the backreaction of the folded strings is taken into account.
+It is reasonable to suspect that a typical microstate with many folded strings falling into the strong-coupling region will result in the formation of a black hole with a horizon, though we have not attempted to verify this.} In the semi-classical limit, the black hole description is weakly coupled in the $\alpha'$ sense, and the EPR description is strongly coupled.
 Both sides may be taken at weak string coupling, however.\footnote{In the sense that the boundary correlators or scattering amplitudes can be computed in string perturbation theory since they are governed by regions of the target space with tunably-weak string coupling.
 The target space in the EPR side of the dualities includes a strong-coupling region, however.}

+These string dualities are defined by the Lorentzian continuation in the sense of the target time coordinate of CFT dualities for Euclidean black hole target spaces in two and three dimensions.
+In two dimensions, the Euclidean duality with which we begin is the well-known Fateev-Zamolodchikov-Zamolodchikov (FZZ) duality of the asymptotic linear-dilaton Euclidean black hole CFT \cite{FZZ,Kazakov:2000pm}.
+In three dimensions, one of the goals of this paper is to propose that there exists an analogous duality of the asymptotic Euclidean $\mrm{AdS}_3$ black hole CFT.
+We provide evidence for this duality by demonstrating that all symmetries match between the two sides, and by showing that upon gauging translations symmetry along the ``third direction'', it reduces to the original FZZ duality.